 Shawnna Jackson ’98, Tina Ross and Becky Captain of Graceland University were recently honored at the 2015 Nurse of the Year Awards by the Greater Kansas Chapter of March of Dimes.
 Nurses who demonstrate excellence and leadership in the field of nursing were recognized at a gala event on Friday, Nov.
 13, at the Sheraton Overland Park Hotel in Overland Park, Kansas, where patients, families and colleagues gather to honor the selflessness, dedication and passion of area nurses.

-Classes Begin, 8 Week Summer Subsession B (Trimester)
+Classes Begin, 8-week Fall Subsession A (Trimester)